Jentuuh/Jentuuh/README.md

 <h2 align="center">Master CS Student, with a particular interest in Computer Graphics!</h2>
 <div align="center">

-*Interested in (interactive) global illumination and differentiable rendering*
+*Mainly interested in (interactive) global illumination and differentiable rendering*
 <br/>
 *Currently working on a memory coherent approach to path tracing*
 <br/>